-Moving from talk to text is thus a single moment in a larger, ubiquitous process of shearing away context to permit representation, the target of our joint metaphors of "decentering" and "entextualization."
+Moving from talk to text is thus a single moment in a larger, ubiquitous process of shearing away context to permit representation, the target of our joint metaphor of "decentering."
 The process requires filtering of the various indexical phenomena that defines narratables and incorporating those that survive into the text-artifact.
-Any narrative that results is more completely and autonomously determined-decentered or entextualized, or, perhaps, "(re)centered" on the text-artifact itself---than it was in the interaction from which it sprang.
+Any narrative that results is more completely and autonomously determined--"decentered" or, perhaps, "(re)centered" on the text-artifact itself--than it was in the interaction from which it sprang.

 There are at least two further important matters which have lurked in the background here, and which I will simply note in closing.
 The first is the ethnographic question about Tzotzil "genres": narratives, conversations, "gossip," or "jokes."
-How do such models together with local canons of the "interaction order" (Goffman 1983) interrelate with the sorts of phenomena I have reported?25 Zinacantees are, I think, less interested in, say, the precise timing of overlap or the mechanics of repair than in what makes a good story, or how to frame events and opinions in a form that everyone can agree on.
-I have mentioned that talk, in Tzotzil lo'il 'talk, conversation', via the derived verb -lo'ilta 'tell stories on (somebody)', can be conceptualized to be aimed at a victim.
-Implicitly, Zinacantecs. like everyone else. know that only certain sorts of things can be told and only about certain people.
+How do such models together with local canons of the "interaction order" (Goffman 1983) interrelate with the sorts of phenomena I have reported?26 Zinacantecos are, I think less interested in, say, the precise timing of overlap or the mechanics of repair than in what makes a good story, or how to frame events and opinions in a form that everyone cartotzil 41 agree to.
+I have mentioned that talk, in Tzotzil lo'il 'talk, conversation,' via the derived verb -lo'ilta 'tell stories on (somebody)' can be aimed at a victim.
+Implicitly, Zinacantecos, like everyone else, know that only certain sorts of things can be told and only about certain people.
 Not all news is newsworthy; not all lo'il can be aimed.
-By extension, then, one presumes that only some (aspects of) tellings can be written, or in the absence of the ethnographer's promptings would be worth writing.
+By extension then one presumes that only some (aspects of) tellings can be written, or would in the absence of the ethnographer's promptings be worth writing.